Sport in Singapore: History

+Colonial era

+Contemporary era

+Upon independence, sport initially facilitated wealth-based class distinctions, but eventually became a cornerstone of nation-building.
+Since 1964, a Pesta Sukan (Festival of Sport) has accompanied annual National Day celebrations, with the city having hosted the 1973 SEAP Games.
+In that year, the Singapore government formed the Singapore Sports Council (now Sport Singapore), aiming to increase national cohesion and productivity.
+In 1984, a College of Physical Education was launched to produce specialist teachers for physical education, with school sport having generally grown in importance.
+The Ministry of Defence considers sport important in the context of ensuring that male students are fit for military service.

+Since the 1990s, the Foreign Sports Talent Scheme has improved Singapore’s showings in international events by helping to acquire athletes born abroad.
+In general, the nation now invests more resources into elite sport due to its greater affluence.
+In 2000, the Ministry of Community Development was given a sport portfolio because sport was identified as an important part of Singapore taking its place among developed nations.

 Recreational

 The most popular sports in Singapore include outdoor sports like football, swimming, track and field, rugby union and cycling as well as various indoor sports like badminton, table tennis and basketball.
+Floorball has a young history in the country, but is gaining popularity.

 Most Singaporeans live in public residential areas with amenities like swimming pools, outdoor spaces (i.e. street football and basketball courts, running tracks) and indoor sport centres, with facilities for badminton, table tennis, squash among others.

 As an island city-state, Singapore is surrounded by waters thus, water sports like swimming, water polo, sailing, kayaking, rowing and waterskiing are also popular among Singaporeans.

 Domestic competition

 Singapore has its own football league, the Singapore Premier League (formerly known as S. League), formed in 1996, which comprises nine clubs, including one based in Brunei.

 In 2003, Singapore hosted a round of the UIM F1H2O World Championship in Marina Bay.
 The event subsequently took the title of Singapore Grand Prix.

 In 2006, the Singapore Slingers joined the National Basketball League in Australia but, left in 2008.
 The Singapore Slingers were one of the inaugural teams in the ASEAN Basketball League founded in October 2009.

 Beginning in 2008, Singapore started hosting a round of the Formula One World Championship.
 The race was staged at the Marina Bay Street Circuit in the Marina Bay area, and became the first night race on the F1 calendar, and the first street circuit in Asia.